 Director, Charlotte Spirituality Center, Charlotte, NC

-Carl McColman loves to share his passion for contemplative practice, interfaith dialogue, and other dimensions of spiritual wisdom with groups and communities of all sizes and shapes: young or old, clergy or lay, religious or secular, ecumenical or interspiritual.
+Carl McColman loves to share his passion for Christian prayer, contemplative living, interfaith dialogue, and other dimensions of spiritual wisdom with groups and communities of all sizes and shapes: young or old, clergy or lay, religious or secular, ecumenical or interspiritual.
 He enjoys working in a variety of settings: with local or regional gatherings of churches or other faith communities, in seminary or other academic contexts, as well as experiential or retreat circles.

 Carl brings enthusiasm, a down-to-earth teaching style, and an appealing balance of playfulness and reverence to his presentations.
 He particularly enjoys opportunities to engage in dialogue with those who attend his retreats or workshops.
 His goal is to create a meaningful and safe space where each person present can tend to the nurture of his or her own soul.
 Whenever possible, Carl incorporates prayer and attentive silence into his presentations as a way of anchoring the words he speaks in an authentic and practical spirituality.

 Listening to Carl was like being present while a grand-slam home run was taking place: articulate, warm, intelligent — an excellent presenter of some rather challenging concepts.Ruth Hopkinson